-QUESTION Y N NA DESCRIPTION & EVIDENCE INDICA TOR 1: COI IDENTIFICATION 1.
-Have some local COI been identified? ator 1 I B 2.
-Are there plans in place to develop a system for identifying COI?
-Indicator 1 Level B If you have answered "Yes" to all the Level B questions, continue to the Level A questions.
-If you have not answered "Yes" to all the Level B questions, assess the facility as a Level C. Indicator 1 Level A Is there a documented system for identifying COI that includes challenging interests?
-Indica Interests?
-If you have answered "Yes" to all the Level A questions, continue to the Level AA questions.
-If you have answered "Yes" to all the Level A questions, assess the facility as a Level B. tor 1 AA 1.
-Is there a documented system in place for identification of COI at the facility, including COI whose interest in the operation may be indirect and issues- based (e.g., provincial and national NGOs)?
-Indicator 1 Level AA If you have answered "Yes" to all the Level AA questions, continue to the Level AAA questions.
-If you have not answered "Yes" to all the Level AA questions, assess the facility as a Level A. Indicator 1 Level AAA Are COI invited to provide regular input into the identification of COIs to ensure that consideration is given to a broad range of interests?
-Indic Leve If you have answered "Yes" to all the Level AAA questions, assess the facility as a Level AAA.
-If you have not answered "Yes" to all the Level AAA questions, assess the facility as a Level AA.
-ASSESSED LEVEL OF PERFORMANCE FOR Level:
+QUESTION Y N NA DESCRIPTION & EVIDENCE INDICA INDICATOR 1: COI IDENTIFICATION Have some local COI been identified?
+Indicator 1 Level B Are there plans in place to develop a system for identifying COI?
+Indicato Level B If you have answered "Yes" to all of the Level B questions, continue to the Level A questions.
+If you have not answered "Yes" to all of the Level B questions, assess the facility as a Level C. Is there a documented system for identifying COI?
+Does the system allow for identification of COIs at the local or facility level that includes those with challenging interests? tor 1 A Has research been completed and documented to identify a) Aboriginal traditional lands and Treaty rights potentially affected by the operation and b) on-going traditional use of the land for hunting, fishing, trapping and related harvest activities in the area of development?
+Indicator 1 Level A If you have answered "Yes" to all of the Level A questions, continue to the Level AA questions.
+If you have not answered "Yes" to all of the Level A questions, assess the facility as a Level B. Indicator 1 Level AA Does the system allow for identification of COIs whose interest in the operation may be indirect and issues-based?
+If yes, please provide some examples.
+Indicator Level AA If you have answered "Yes" to all of the Level AA questions, continue to the Level AAA questions.
+If you have not answered "Yes" to all of the Level AA questions, assess the facility as a Level A. Indicator 1 Level AAA Is there an interactive process that involves COI in identifying other groups or communities that should be considered a COI?
+Indica If you have answered "Yes" to all of the Level AAA questions, assess the facility as a Level AAA.
+If you have not answered "Yes" to all of the Level AAA questions, assess the facility as a Level AA.
+ASSESSED LEVEL OF PERFORMANCE FOR INDICATOR 1 Level: